Geeky

 If all the repo clones are equivalent, how does one know one is the ‘clean’ repo?
 On CVS, there is a centralized repo lying somewhere.
 I can’t seem to wrap my head around the decentralized model.”

 This question trips up a lot of people when they’re introduced to the concept of distributed version control systems.
+But the answer is exactly the same as in the centralized world.
+It is wherever the project maintainers tell you it is.
+Let me give you an example:

 A simple flow chart showing the steps you should take to add an existing codebase to Git.
 This assumes you don’t have revision history that you wish to migrate from another version control system.
 Some notes about the flow:

-When adding file paths you can use wildcards like “git add /path/to/images/*.jpg” This is one of the few times when you’d want to use “git rm –cached " to un-add a changes in the index.
+• This is one of the few times when you’d want to use “git rm –cached " to un-add a changes in the index.
+After the first commit the recommended way to un-add changes to the index (staging area) is to “git reset HEAD “.

 First, let me set the stage.
-I’ve been reading stumbling across interesting data information articles by Edward Tufte for years now, have been interested in getting his books for a while now, and was excited when my manager offered to send me to his one day course, and am quite grateful to have had the opportunity to go.
+I’ve been reading stumbling across interesting data information articles by Edward Tufte for years now, have been interested in getting his booksimage for a while now, and was excited when my manager offered to send me to his one day course, and am quite grateful to have had the opportunity to go.
 So, I definitely went into this with good expectations.

 Not too long ago I decided to start writing a book about distributed version control.
 I was originally going to focus on Mercurial (Hg) because it’s quite good and of the two leading systems it was the only one that ran on every OS (because it was written in Python).
 The fact that it could also run under Windows meant that I could help spread the word about distributed version control to more people, and it slightly increased the chance that I might actually make some money in the process.